Xantobeep/DSV/README.md

 # DSV
-Open source ecosystem for the advancement of decentralized finance solutions.
+Open source project for the advancement of decentralized finance solutions.
+DSV utilizes the Cosmos SDK framework to build and secure the native network.